Hexagram 2坤Earth

 — Legge (1882)

 Line 3 is the most distinctively Earth-shaped line in the hexagram.
-The actor has real excellence — 章 is the visible, patterned brilliance of woven cloth or carved jade — and the instruction is to keep it contained.
+You have real excellence — 章 is the visible, patterned brilliance of woven cloth or carved jade — and the instruction is to keep it contained.
 Not to hide it out of false modesty, and not to suppress it out of fear, but to keep it from being the headline.
-The line is teaching a specific decision-context skill that almost no modern career advice teaches: how to finish someone else's project without claiming the credit, and to do this on purpose.
+The line teaches a decision skill that almost no modern career advice teaches: how to finish someone else's project without claiming the credit, and to do it on purpose.

-The two clauses of the second half are doing the structural work. 無成 — claim no completion — and 有終 — but bring it to its finish — are not contradictory.
-They name a particular posture toward attribution.
-The actor brings the work to its end.
-The actor does not put their name on the end.
-The line names the contexts in which that posture is not just acceptable but actually optimal: when the legitimacy of the project rests on someone else's mandate, when the actor's career arc benefits more from reliability than from authorship, when the project is part of a longer relationship that the named credit would distort.
+The two clauses of the second half do the structural work. 無成 — claim no completion — and 有終 — but bring it to its finish — are not contradictory.
+They name a particular posture toward attribution: you bring the work to its end; you do not put your name on the end.
+The line marks the contexts in which that posture is not just acceptable but optimal — when the legitimacy of the project rests on someone else's mandate, when your own path gains more from reliability than from authorship, when the project sits inside a longer relationship that a named credit would distort.

-The decision contexts that reward this line are common and underspecified in modern advice literature.
-The chief of staff finishing a CEO's strategic memo.
-The senior engineer who lets a junior teammate present the architecture they designed together.
-The co-founder who lets a partner take the public-facing role because the partner is the one the public should hear from.
-The discipline is to read which projects deserve 無成有終 and to execute the posture without resentment.
-The line fails when the actor either takes the credit late, or sulks privately about not taking it.
-Both failures reveal that the actor never actually entered the line.
+The contexts that reward this line are common and underspecified in modern advice.
+The chief of staff finishing a leader's strategy memo.
+The researcher who lets a junior colleague present work they built together.
+The elder who lets a younger relative host the gathering because the family should see them in that role.
+The discipline is to read which projects deserve 無成有終 and to carry them out without resentment.
+The line fails when you either take the credit late or sulk privately about not taking it.
+Both failures reveal that you never actually entered the line.

 括囊,無咎無譽。